 A tremendous amount of time and effort went into developing this report.
 The CIP committee thanks the department heads and their support personnel for preparing the project proposals.
+We are incredibly thankful for Terrey Dolan's efforts to compile and provide the data and background information and his numerous conversations with his peers over the past months.
+This report is Terrey's first CIP plan; he was accommodating as he learned the CIP process while on the job.

-We trust the Planning Board will accept this report and the Select Board will favorably act on our recommendations.
+We trust the Planning Board will accept this report and the Board of Selectmen will favorably act on our recommendations.